-In a sprawling maintenance hangar at Dyess Air Force Base in Abilene, Texas, a B-1B Lancer that had been grounded for years rolled back onto the flight line in May 2026, freshly repainted and bearing a name that reads like a sequel nobody expected: “Apocalypse II.”
-Serial number 86-0115, one of the original Block 1 B-1Bs built by Rockwell International in 1986, has returned from an extended maintenance and restoration program that many in the bomber community considered a long shot.
+At Dyess Air Force Base in Abilene, Texas, a B-1B Lancer that had spent years in the Arizona boneyard rolled back onto the flight line in May 2026, freshly repainted and bearing a name that reads like a sequel nobody expected: “Apocalypse II.”
+Serial number 86-0115, one of the original Block 1 B-1Bs built by Rockwell International in 1986, has returned from a nearly two-year regeneration at Tinker Air Force Base, Oklahoma, that many in the bomber community considered a long shot.
 In an era when the B-1B fleet is contracting, this resurrection is nothing short of extraordinary.

 Aircraft: B-1B Lancer, s/n 86-0115